 You see, when it came to wisecracking, my dad was a firm believer in the power of the well-chosen word, repeated over and over and over again.
-Which is why, to this day, when I hear the word “Ukrops,” my northern dad’s favorite joke about the South, Shouldn’t it be Y’all-krops? replays in my head.
+Which is why, to this day, when I hear the word “Ukrops,” my northern dad’s favorite joke about the South – Shouldn’t it be Y’all-krops? – replays in my head.
 And I still laugh.

 Anyway, he was right about my proclivity for childbirth.
 Although I can feel the shade from some of my mompadres when I talk about the efficacy with which I labored and delivered, I do share my birth story, if only to let first-timers know it’s not as scary as some can make it out to be.
 Moms and dads (but yeah, mostly moms,) like to talk about the day they became parents.
 Over the years, I’ve heard women go into great detail about their multi-day labors, nightmare episiotomies, and forceps deliveries.
 I’ve also heard new fathers talk about the back labor and the broken tailbone and the epidural that never kicked in – like they were the ones pushing out the little darling.
 A friend told me once she appreciated hearing these horror stories when she was pregnant because it prepared her for the worst.
 To each her own.

 So here’s my story: Four hours from start to finish, no drugs, no stitches, and a baby girl is born.
 The last time I shared the details of my first daughter’s birth in a group, it was at a baby shower.
 And someone threw a cookie at me.
-Interestingly, at the same shower, a veteran mom who’d had each of her three children by C-section confessed that she’d always felt a little like an outsider because she hadn’t been able to give birth “the right way,” whatever that means.
+Interestingly, at the same shower, a veteran mom who’d had each of her three children by C-section confessed that she’d always felt a little like an outsider because she hadn’t been able to give birth “the right way,” whatever society has decided that it.